The Centre for Investigative Journalism

 Max Harlow

-Max Harlow is a newsroom developer at the Financial Times in London.
-He has previously worked on investigations at the Guardian and at the Bureau of Investigative Journalism.
-He co-runs Journocoders, a group for journalists who want to develop technical skills for use in their reporting.
+Max Harlow works on the visual and data journalism team at the Financial Times, focusing on investigations.
+He also runs Journocoders, a group for journalists to develop technical skills for use in their reporting.

 Sam Leon

-Sam Leon is co-founder of Data Desk, an investigative consultancy focussed on climate and the commodities industry.
+Sam Leon is co-founder of Data Desk, an investigative consultancy focused on climate and the commodities industry.
 He previously worked at Global Witness where he ran their digital investigations unit.

 Course